 - In the skillet, with the remaining oil, add the garlic and onions.
 Saute until fragrant and the onions are translucent.

-- Add some of the chicken broth to deglaze the pan and pour the mixture in the slow cooker with the beef.
+- Add some of the beef broth or water to deglaze the pan and pour the mixture in the slow cooker with the beef.

 - Add the remaining ingredients to the slow cooker.